 Tip #3: Make your space unique

 Consider swapping out a lamp shade (but keep the original one in storage so you can put it back at the end of the year), adding a string of LED bulbs, (check your residence rules first) or accessorizing with some fun throw pillows.
-Storage cubes can be easily stacked and used for books, and soft accessories like poufs or large pillows not only look great, but can also be used as extra seating in your room when friends drop by.
+Storage cubes can be easily stacked and used for books and soft accessories like poufs or large pillows, that not only look great, but can also be used as extra seating in your room when friends drop by.
 These items can often be found for affordable prices in the clearance section of department stores or online classifieds like Kijiji.
 Your parents’ basement or storage unit may also be a gold mine for items such as Christmas lights, books and other items that you can use to spruce up your decor without paying a dime.

 Tip #4: Be a social hub